zachary-cauchi/dotnet-practice-movie-database/Notes.md

 This will also allow for caching of searched movies should they not be available in grain storage.

 Next step is to implement all the endpoints.

+## Caveat with grain backing store

+If the grain is deleted from the azure table, but the grain is already present in-memory, the azure table does not receive a copy of the existing grain.